–Save This Page as a PDF–

 The Torah is incomplete: Therefore, since solid food is for the mature, for those who can distinguish good from evil (5:14), they needed to leave behind the initial milk teaching (5:13), about the Messiah found in the symbolism of the Tabernacle, the priesthood, and sacrifices.
 All dependence upon the Levitical sacrifices needed to be left behind in order that the unbelieving Hebrews could go on to maturity (Greek: teleios).
 This maturity speaks of the belief in the New Covenant sacrifice of Jesus Christ on the cross.
 In 7:11 the writer argues that if maturity (Greek: teleios) came under the Levitical priesthood, then there would be no further need of another priesthood.
 But since YHVH has brought in another priestly line in Christ after the Order of Melchizedek, it logically follows that this maturity can only be obtained under the New Covenant that Messiah has established.
 The author also states in 7:19 that Levitical sacrifices made nothing perfect (Greek: teleios).
 That is, the blood of bulls and goats could not pay for sin.
 But after the Lord Jesus had offered for all time one sacrifice for sins, He sat down at the right hand of God (10:12).
 His sacrifice was complete.
 Consequently, the writer urged those unbelieving Jews to desert the type for the reality, to leave the shadow for the substance, and to abandon that which is incomplete for that which is complete (6:1).143

 Six aspects of the incomplete Torah: The Spirit of God then urged those unbelieving Jews to abandon concepts that pointed to the gospel, but were not in themselves part of the gospel.
 These are not, as is often interpreted, elementary truths of the gospel, but actually stumbling blocks to the gospel.
 If they went back to the sacrifices described in the Torah, they would only be laying a foundation on that which was incomplete, then building upon it again!
-However, since the Torah was incomplete, they were being encouraged not to do so.
+But, since the Torah was incomplete, they were being encouraged not to do so.

 1. Repentance from works that lead to death: This is turning away from works righteousness.
 The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
 How much more, then, will the blood of Christ, who through the eternal Spirit offered Himself unblemished to God, cleanse our consciences from works that lead to death, so that we may serve the living God (Hebrews 9:13-14).
 The TaNaKh teaches that people should repent from their evil acts that bring death and turn to living God.
 But too often the Jew turned to ADONAI only in a superficial way – fulfilling the letter of the Torah as evidence of repentance.
 The inner man, however, was still dead (Matthew 23:25-28; Romans 2:28-29).
 Such repentance was not the kind that brought salvation (Acts 11:18; Second Corinthians 7:10).
 Under the B’rit Chadashah, however, repentance from works that lead to death is coupled with faith in our Lord Jesus Christ (Acts 20:21).
 Messiah declared: I AM the way and the truth and the life.
 No one comes to the Father except through Me (John 14:6).
 An incomplete way of dealing with sin must be abandoned for a complete one.144